 Rakang has been around for a long time (since 1994 to be exact!) and for very good reason.
 This cosy Jordan restaurant is a real favourite with the Amsterdam locals thanks to its authentic Thai flavours based around three core pillars: simplicity of dishes, fresh ingredients and vibrant flavours.
 Colourful and contemporary artwork adorns the walls and Eastern-inspired crockery fills the tables.
 Favourite dishes with the locals include the thom kha kai soup along with the beef tenderloin in oyster sauce and the fried prawns with curry powder and fiery red chillies.

 Where?
 Elandsgracht 29 – 31

 Why go?
-For bold Thai flavours in an eclectic and colourful setting
+Book this restaurant in Amsterdam for bold Thai flavours in an eclectic and colourful setting